metaphy/gitlearning/readme.txt

 Git is a version control system.
 Git is free software.
 Creating a new branch is quick and SIMPLE.
-Update the file from Ubuntu.
+Update the file from my Ubuntu.